 Settlement Agreement Solicitors

 We understand that every client has an individual response to being offered a Settlement Agreement (previously known as a Compromise Agreement).
-For many people, the offer itself can signify the end of their relationship with their Employer.
-Some clients are pleased to receive the offer of a Settlement Agreement as this may have been something they wanted or even negotiated with their employer.
-For others, the offer has been made by the employer out of the blue and they are struggling to come to terms with the fact that they are no longer wanted.
+For many people, the offer itself can signify the end of their relationship with their employer.
+Some clients are pleased to receive the offer of a Settlement Agreement.
+For others, the exit package comes out of the blue and they struggle with the fact that their employer wants them to leave.

-We understand problems at work don’t stay at work; they affect every part of your life, causing stress and anxiety for you and your family.
-At Lincs Law Employment Solicitors we want to ease that stress and anxiety.
-We pride ourselves in giving each client clear advice about their situation, making sure they understand the consequences of signing (or not signing) the agreement they have been offered.
+At Lincs Law Employment Solicitors we want to ease the stress and anxiety associated with the Settlement Agreement process.
+We pride ourselves in giving each client clear advice about their situation, making sure they understand the consequences of signing (or not signing) the Settlement Agreement they have been offered.
 Our qualified specialist employment solicitors have over 80 years’ experience between them, time they have spent helping people just like you.

-We hope our webpages provide assistance and answer some of the questions you may have about Settlement Agreements.
+We hope our webpages provide assistance and we have tried to answer some of the questions you may have about Settlement Agreements below.
 However, nothing beats discussing your situation with a fully qualified employment solicitor.
-If you would like a no obligation, free consultation please contact us using the contact form, engage in a web chat, email firstname.lastname@example.org or call us on 01522 440512
+If you would like a no obligation, free consultation please contact us using the contact form, engage in a web chat, email email@example.com or call us on 01522 440512

 What Is A Settlement Agreement?